Boral Concrete Bringelly

-Work upon the new Boral Concrete Bringelly plant has now begun.
-The program will involve the preparation of the greenfield site, as well as the erection of the plant itself and ancillary buildings and structures.
+Work on the new Boral Concrete Bringelly plant is now well advanced.
+The program has involved the preparation of the greenfield site, as well as the erection of the plant itself and ancillary buildings and structures.

-Major earthworks are well advanced, particularly the main component of cutting into the site’s slope to create the floor level upon which the plant will sit.
+Major earthworks to accommodate the new plant were completed earlier in the year, including the cutting into the site’s slope to create the floor level upon which the plant now sits.